abditake/Reading-Notes/class-01.md

 >4.The web server then sends the<br>
 page you requested back to your<br>
 web browser.<br>

+_Html&CSS<pg.17>_

    - DNS servers host the ip Addresses that all devices request.
    - They tell your device the specific ip address that is connected with the website
    > DNS servers are like the bouncers of websites.
 They let you have access to the club or in this case the website you requested.

-All websites use at their core HTMl and CSS it's just that larger Websites<br>
-will use CMS systems(Content Managment Systems).
+All websites use at their core HTMl and CSS it's just that larger Websites will use CMS systems(Content Managment Systems).
 Some examples would be like<br>
 to make use of more complex techologies on the web server.
-This is all to futher<br>
-the user experience of the website.
+This is all to futher the user experience of the website.
  - HTMl is constantly coming out with new version with each<br> versions an improvement on the last

 ##  <a name="html1"></a>Structure

-***Structure*** In HTML is created through the use of elements<br>
-These are all the basic elements used on a webpage to create Structure
+***Structure*** In HTML is created through the use of elements These are all the basic elements used on a webpage to create Structure
 - **html**
 - **Body**
 - **h1**
 - **h2**
 - **P**

-This diagram will help better understand the how these elements create<br>
-structure to a webpage.
+This diagram will help better understand the how these elements createstructure to a webpage.

   ```
 <html>